-- > The ratio of performance- to time-based incentive awards; - > The overall ratio of performance-based compensation; - > The completeness of disclosure and rigor of performance goals;
+- The ratio of performance- to time-based incentive awards; - The overall ratio of performance-based compensation; - The completeness of disclosure and rigor of performance goals; - The company's peer group benchmarking practices; - Actual results of financial/operational metrics, both absolute and relative to peers;

-6 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.
+&lt;sup>12 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.

-7 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group, and company's selected peers' GICS industry group, with size constraints, via a process designed to select peers that are comparable to the subject company in terms of revenue/assets and industry, and also within a market cap bucket that is reflective of the company's.
+&lt;sup>13 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group, and company's selected peers' GICS industry group, with size constraints, via a process designed to select peers that are comparable to the subject company in terms of revenue/assets and industry, and also within a market cap bucket that is reflective of the company's.
 For Oil, Gas & Consumable Fuels companies, market cap is the only size determinant.

-8 Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.
+&lt;sup>14 Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.

-- The company's peer group benchmarking practices; - Actual results of financial/operational metrics, both absolute and relative to peers; - > Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards); - Realizable pay compared to grant pay; and - Any other factors deemed relevant.
+- Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards);

+- Realizable pay compared to grant pay; and

+- Any other factors deemed relevant.